mpaperno/MSFSTouchPortalPlugin/README.md

 Auto-generated documentation on all actions, states, and settings can be found in [DOCUMENTATION.MD](DOCUMENTATION.MD).

+A [nascent wiki](https://github.com/tlewis17/MSFSTouchPortalPlugin/wiki/) is available with some tips.

 ## Installation Guide

 Go to the releases: